 We are proud of our IVF success rates.
 However, we encourage patients to use other types of criteria when comparing treatment centers because there are a number of variables involved in successful IVF treatment.
 Most important to note is that:

-- Some programs restrict poor responders and failed prior cycle patients from entering into their IVF programs (allowing them access to donor egg cycles only)
+- Our philosophy of clinical management is to not restrict poor responders and failed prior cycle patients from entering into their IVF programs (allowing them access to donor egg cycles only)

 - Success rates decline as women age, especially after the mid-thirties